In this tutorial you will learn to use Facebook for investigative purposes.

 So, even if you are not in a position to request friendship from the investigated subject you can still access various contents that, most of the time, the user thinks are visible only to his close circle of friends.

-But what content can be of investigative interest?
+What content can be of investigative interest?

 - Post.
 Posts are text content typical of all social media.